 There are two types of G&T programs.

 - District G&T programs are located within DOE public elementary schools.
-Students in these programs take classes together in major subject areas but may share classes such as physical education or art with students who are not in the G&T program.
 These programs give an admissions priority to students who live in particular school districts.

 - Citywide G&T programs are schoolwide.
-Every student in these schools is in the G&T program, and all courses are designed for G&T students.
-These programs accept students from across the city and do not give admissions priorities based on where students live.
+These programs accept students from across the city and some do not give admissions priorities based on where students live.

 - Gifted & Talented Admissions Guide.
-The 2020 guide (coming soon!) provides a map of schools with G&T programs from the 2019-2020 school year.
-Pick up a copy to learn about the G&T admissions process, the G&T test, and admissions priorities.
+The 2020 guide provides a map of schools with G&T programs from the 2019-2020 school year.
+Scroll down to the Documents section of this page to read the guide: learn about the G&T admissions process, the G&T test, and admissions priorities.

 - MySchools.
-Starting in late November, you’ll use MySchools to explore elementary schools and learn about G&T programs.
+Use MySchools to explore elementary schools and learn about G&T programs.

 - Diversity in Admissions.
 This year, G&T programs across the city were invited to participate in a pilot initiative to increase diversity within our programs.